 All incoming students must complete a background check through DMU’s vendor.
 Instructions will be available on Pulse beginning in April.

-Accepted students are welcome to join us on campus to meet future classmates, faculty and staff, and to participate in a tour of campus.
-Visit days are offered on select Friday afternoons and registration is available here.
+Accepted students are welcome to join us in Des Moines to meet future classmates, faculty, and staff.
+Visit days are offered on select Friday; register here.
 Please note, these events have been created for accepted students only and at this time guests (parents, spouses, partners, etc) are not able to participate.

 Watch for your DMU credentials to be sent to you via encrypted email beginning in mid-January.
 Your credentials will give you access to Pulse, which will contain the information you need to get started at DMU (financial aid, student health, health insurance, etc.).